 Academic Program Review (APR) at the University of North Dakota (UND) provides an opportunity for all academic programs to document, examine, and assess the achievement of their goals and objectives over time and is founded on principles of continuous evaluation and improvement and institutional quality.

 APR also facilitates UND’s demonstration of accomplishment that aligns with North Dakota University System and North Dakota Board of Higher Education goals, as well as those of the Higher Learning Commission’s Criteria for Accreditation.

 The results of the APR process inform planning; budget, time, space, and other resource allocation decisions; curriculum change; professional development; and more.
 For programs that undergo professional or other specialized types of accreditation, APR fundamentally accompanies those accreditation efforts.

-Dr. Karyn Plumm, Asst.
-Vice Provost for Student Success
+Academic program reviews are due every five years.
+Contact Dr. Karyn Plumm, Vice Provost for Student Success.